LeeJungMin99/vue-test-sample1/README.md

 > /ticket/:id <br />

-**Ticket Details**: This page displays all the information of a single ticket with the id value.
+**Ticket Details**: This page displays all information of a single ticket with its ID.

 > /ticketlist <br />